Hikes

 Public transport

 From Geneva or Brig, take the train to Sion.
-Change for the post bus to Haute-Nendaz, then to Siviez.
-Once in Siviez, take the chairlift to Combatseline.
+Change to the post bus to the Haute-Nendaz gondola, then to Siviez.
+Upon arrival in Siviez, take the chairlift to Combatseline.

 Approach

-Follow the A9 motorway and take exit 26 (Sion-Ouest) from Martigny, or 27 (Sion-Est) from Brig and drive in the direction of Haute-Nendaz / Siviez.
+Follow the A9 motorway and take exit 26 (Sion-West) coming from Martigny or exit 27 (Sion-East) coming from Brig and drive towards Haute-Nendaz / Siviez.

 Parking